 Other wildlife spotted on this eco-tour included nesting osprey and, to my surprise, seals that have adapted to the super fresh waters of the Harrison River.
-Much like the bald eagles, these seals follow the salmon up river.
-It was a pretty incredible sight to see a pair of these familiar bulbous eyes poking out of the water over 100 kilometers from the ocean.
+Much like the bald eagles, these seals follow the salmon upriver.
+It was a pretty incredible sight to see a pair of these familiar bulbous eyes poking out of the water over 100 kilometres from the ocean.

 Where to Eat

 For a filling lunch, head to J&J Cup Bop.
 No need for directions, just follow the sound of the blaring K-pop.
-There you will find a Korean fusion shack selling bowls of vegetable and meat with big flavors.
-The meal is made better by today’s biggest Korean boy bands crackling over an overpowered sound system.
+There you will find a Korean fusion shack selling bowls of vegetable and meat with big flavours.
+The meal is better with today’s biggest Korean boy bands crackling over a worn-out sound system.
 Uniquely Canadian it is not, but delicious it is.